 Miss a lecture?
 Not a problem!
 All live online sessions will be recorded and available on-demand so you can learn when you want, and where you want.
 Registration is limited!

 This Master Class Series works through the concepts, design, construction, performance, and real-world applications and studies of permeable pavement with a series of four 1-1.5 hour online presentations and Q&A sessions (4 PDH / 0.4 CEU total) focusing on the following advanced topics.

-- July 18th: – Design and Construction of Permeable Pavements
+- On-Demand: – Design and Construction of Permeable Pavements

-- August 15th: – Impact of Permeable Pavement Design and Construction on Performance
+- On-Demand: – Impact of Permeable Pavement Design and Construction on Performance

-- September 12th: – Permeable Pavement Live Case Studies: Key Factors in the Design and Construction of Permeable Pavements
+- On-Demand:– Permeable Pavement Live Case Studies: Key Factors in the Design and Construction of Permeable Pavements

 Learn from the good, the bad, and the ugly.
 Join us for an exploration of real-world permeable pavement applications and projects demonstrating permeable pavement design and construction key features and effective application through a series of the good, the bad, and the ugly case studies and photographs.
 Discussion will focus on the elements, application, and maintenance designed for long-term system performance.

 All sessions are presented live and in an on-demand format so you may attend at your leisure, and are accompanied by a quiz to test your skills.
 Learning on your own at home, live and online, or with a group, Forester University’s Master Class Series is designed as an interactive experience with the leading experts in the field.